Renato Machado

-Renato Machado (born 21 March 1943 in Rio de Janeiro) is a Brazilian newscaster and journalist.
+Renato Machado (21 March 1943 – 16 July 2026) was a Brazilian newscaster and journalist.

 From 1996 to 2011, he was the editor-in-chief and anchorman of Bom Dia Brasil ("Good Morning Brazil").
 From 1982 to 1983, he also served as the presenter of Jornal da Globo.

-Career
+Life and career

-He graduated in Law and Journalism from the Pontifical Catholic University of Rio de Janeiro and began his career in radio in 1970.
+Machado graduated in law and journalism from the Pontifical Catholic University of Rio de Janeiro and began his career in radio in 1970.
 In 39 years of profession, the reporter, presenter, and editor worked for the BBC.
 Later, he worked for Jornal do Brasil and the defunct Rede Manchete (where he presented Noite Dia, the new name for Jornal da Manchete Segunda Edição).

-Renato began his career in theater, participating in amateur groups and acting in productions such as The Tempest by William Shakespeare and The Terrible Children and Antigone.
+He began his career in theater, participating in amateur groups and acting in productions such as The Tempest by William Shakespeare and The Terrible Children and Antigone.
 With the inauguration of Rede Globo de Televisão in 1965, he acted in two soap operas as a supporting actor: Rosinha do Sobrado, the network's second soap opera, and the first version of A Moreninha, both starring Marília Pêra.
 At TV Excelsior, he worked on the first version of Sangue do Meu Sangue from 1969 to 1970.
 He also dubbed American series and, in 1966, acted in the film O Mundo Alegre de Helô.

-He was an international correspondent based in New York who covered elections, political and economic negotiations, agreements, and wars in Honduras, El Salvador, Nicaragua, and the Persian Gulf.
+Machado was an international correspondent based in New York who covered elections, political and economic negotiations, agreements, and wars in Honduras, El Salvador, Nicaragua, and the Persian Gulf.
 Back in Brazil, he did special reports for Fantástico and Globo Repórter.

 He presented Jornal da Globo in 1982-1983, RJTV between 1989-1990 and 1992, Jornal Nacional occasionally from 1995 to 2011, and Fantástico Especial on December 31, 1995.

 In 1982, he presented the first Plantão JN about the Falklands War.
 That program was the first on Brazilian television.
 At the time, the image on the screen was Plantão JN, and Renato spoke off-screen.

 From 1996 to 2011, Renato was the editor-in-chief and presenter of Bom Dia Brasil, where he led a team of approximately 30 people.
 During this period, the news program changed its focus slightly to include more culture, music, and gastronomy.
 He shared the news desk with Renata Vasconcellos for most of this period.